 2) Incorporate values into recognition programs

 Recognition programs should be linked to company values.
-Recognition programs tied to values are also more than two times as likely to be focused on reinforcing and driving business goals; 33 percent more likely to be focused on empowering employees; and 29 percent more likely to be focused on creating a positive employer brand.
+Recognition programs tied to values are more than two times as likely to be focused on reinforcing and driving business goals; 33 percent more likely to be focused on empowering employees; and 29 percent more likely to be focused on creating a positive employer brand.
 Companies can integrate their values into their current recognition programs.
-For example, if you have monthly reward programs or quarterly town halls, recognize team and employees that have strongly displayed values.
+For example, if you have monthly reward programs or quarterly town halls, recognize teams or employees that have strongly displayed values.
 Email newsletter is another idea to recognize employees that have demonstrated your values.

 3) Make a values-based culture a part of your leadership practice